vytasrgl/ChatScript/wiki/ChatScript-Json.md

 ## WEB JSON

 ### ^jsonopen( {JSONFLAGS} kind url postdata header)
 this function queries a website and returns a JSON datastructure as facts.
-It uses the standard "CURL" library, so it's arguments and how to use them are generally defined by CURL documentation and the website you intend to access.
+It uses the standard CURL library, so it's arguments and how to use them are generally defined by CURL documentation and the website you intend to access.
 See writeup earlier about optional json flag.

 | parameter    | description                                  |
 | :----------: | -------------------------------------------- |